 Understanding your Obligations to the NDIS Code of Conduct

 The NDIS Code of Conduct is designed to uphold the rights, dignity, and well-being of NDIS Participants.
 Understanding and adhering to this Code is mandatory if you work with NDIS Participants.
-In this article, we've broken the Code down into it's Key Principles, and given examples on how you can apply them in your daily work.

 What is the NDIS Code of Conduct?

-The 7 Principles of the NDIS Code of Conduct
+The 8 Principles of the NDIS Code of Conduct

-1. Act with Respect for Individual Rights
+1. Act with Respect for Individual Rights to freedom of expression, self-determination, and decision-making in accordance with relevant laws and conventions

 Always involve participants or their nominees in decisions about their care and support, and ensure they have access to all the information they need to make informed choices.

-Protecting the privacy and confidentiality of NDIS participants is not only an ethical responsibility but also a legal requirement under the Privacy Act 1988 for all Australian businesses.
+Protecting the privacy and confidentiality of NDIS participants is not only an ethical responsibility but also a legal requirement under the Privacy Act 1988 (Cth) for all Australian businesses.
 This Act governs how personal information is collected, stored, used, and disclosed, ensuring that individuals' privacy rights are respected.

 Ensuring that the services you provide are safe, competent, and appropriate to the needs of the participant includes adhering to Work Health & Safety (WHS) standards and conducting risk assessments to identify and mitigate hazards and other risks in client homes and out in the community.

 Risk assessments are a critical part of delivering services safely and preventing harm.
-For example, assessing a participant’s home for trip hazards, practicing proper medication storage, ensuring there's always a first aid kit present, checking access for wheelchair users at venues, and addressing any other potential dangers helps create a safer environment for both support workers and the participant.
+For example, assessing a participant’s home for trip hazards, practicing proper medication storage, ensuring there's always a first aid kit present, checking access for wheelchair use at venues, and addressing any other potential dangers helps create a safer environment for both support workers and the participant.

-4. Act with Integrity, Honesty, and Transparency
+4. Act with integrity, honesty, and transparency

 Integrity is the foundation of trust between you and the participants you support.
 Be honest about what you can deliver, be transparent in your actions, and always act in the best interest of the participant.